krisjowen/rockpaperscissorsfirewater/README.md

 ## Structure

-The structure will be a simple one page site with a modal for the rules and the gameplay front and centre.
+The structure is a simple one page site with a modal for the rules and the gameplay front and centre.

 ## Skeleton